 To perform all of these steps in a timely fashion, the system needs a set of workers that can scale to meet the incoming demand.
 Scaling can be handled either manually or automatically.
 Manual scaling is appropriate if the number and size of incoming files is fairly constant and you know how many workers are needed to handle the processing load.
 Automatic scaling can handle sudden changes in the number of incoming files.

-Based on the preceding requirements, the system requires computing power to crop the images, as well as the ability to automatically scale horizontally to provide additional workers as needed.
+Based on the preceding requirements, the system requires computing power to convert the media files, as well as the ability to automatically scale horizontally to provide additional workers as needed.

 Compute Engine allows you to create virtual machine instances to perform computational tasks.

 Managed instance groups work with both manual scaling and autoscaling.
 The instance group manager can create groups of identical machines using either a machine image or container instance template.

 With manual scaling, the instance group manager ensures there is always the specified number of virtual machine instances up and running, by creating new instances as needed, and terminating non-responsive instances.